Explore the Garden

 Hedgehogs

-All of the rescues have suffered severe trauma or illness and need the protection of the Walled Garden to survive.
+All the rescues have suffered severe trauma or illness and need the protection of the Walled Garden to survive.
 We are delighted to be highlighting their cause as Hedgehog numbers have fallen dramatically over the last 30 years due to pesticide use, habitat loss and the use of machinery, particularly grass strimmers.

 While they tend to be most active at night, visitors to the Walled Garden might be lucky and see one of them scuttling around during the day.